 Quoted text from constitutional provisions that protect the biosphere for an article by A. Treves, K. M. Hostler, and N. I. Vonarburg.

-This is part of an Open Science Framework project entitled, Meta-research on disclosures of potentially competing interests, which contains two components as of April 2024.
+This is part of a larger project in the Open Science Framework entitled, Meta-research on disclosures of potentially competing interests, which contains two components as of April 2024.
 The first component is our rebuttal to Roberts et al. in Journal of Mammalogy 2024.
-The second component is. our rebuttal to Stauffer et al. for PLoS One 2024.
-Both components share Supplementary Data SD1 showing undisclosed potentially competing interests for the co-authors of Roberts et al. and Stauffer et al. If you have trouble accessing SD1, follow any of the three links above or email atreves at wisc.edu.
+We will soon add the reply to Stauffer et al.

 The DNR and NRB documents we cited from 2021.